mcantelon/drupal-sopa-blackout/README.txt

 without seeing the SOPA blackout page.
 After January 18 your site will be back to normal.

-Developed for/tested with Drupal 6 or Drupal 7:
+Developed for/tested with Drupal 6 or Drupal 7.

+Edit sopa.info and change to your preferred core version or:
 * D6: checkout 6.x-1.x
 * D7: checkout 7.x-1.x